Are you sure your mitochondria are happy?

 As a result, the majority of the world searches, shops, chats, banks, and performs many everyday activities online.

-Today’s technology has become faster, cheaper, and better.
+Our life has become faster and better.

 The amazing thing is that they have made our lives interactive globally.

-Today, we have Core i9 and that has 7 billion transistors in less than a millionth of a penny each.
+Today, we have Core i9 and has 7 billion transistors in less than a millionth of a penny each.

 We have exponential growth in technology and we are not stopping.